-Heightened security awareness is crucial as we all transition to remote modes of working.
-However, security teams must remain cognisant that it’s business as usual for hackers, so it’s business as usual for us too.
-While it’s easy to become distracted during a time where our health, safety and economic stability is at risk, not all hackers and cybercriminals are focusing on coronavirus phishing scams.
+Heightened cyber security awareness is crucial as we all transition to remote modes of working.
+However, cyber security teams must remain cognisant that it’s business as usual for hackers, so it’s business as usual for us too.
+While it’s easy to become distracted during a time when our health, safety and economic stability is at risk, not all hackers and cybercriminals are focusing on coronavirus phishing scams.

 On Monday, 23 March 2020, Microsoft published details of two new vulnerabilities discovered in the Adobe Type Manager Library, a particularly dangerous pair of bugs for Windows 7 users.
 As remote code execution vulnerabilities, there are several ways attackers can exploit them, such as convincing users to open specially crafted documents via spearphishing or viewing it in Windows Preview.

 Making matters worse, there is currently no patch.
-Microsoft says Window 10 users are protected, but if you are not running Windows 10 then you’ll need to follow one of these action plans:
+Microsoft says Windows 10 users are protected, but if you are not running Windows 10 then you’ll need to follow one of these action plans:

-Protective monitoring, vulnerability management, along with endpoint detection and incident response continue as key priorities that should remain front of mind for cyber security teams.
+Protective monitoring, vulnerability management, endpoint detection and incident response continue as key priorities that should remain front of mind for cyber security teams.

-Your security operations team should continue scrutinising your systems, networks and applications for access violations, behavioural anomalies and indicators of compromise.
-Fast detection, incident triage and notification to the appropriate incident management teams is essential to ensure attacks are quickly shut down before they cause harm.
+Your cyber security operations team should continue scrutinising your systems, networks and applications for access violations, behavioural anomalies and indicators of compromise.
+Fast detection, incident triage and notification to the appropriate incident management teams are essential to ensure attacks are quickly shut down before they cause harm.

-Scouring your enterprise for vulnerabilities and configuration weaknesses is a critical aspect of managing your security posture, and with risk-based vulnerability scoring you can quickly make decisions as to what to fix immediately as opposed to what can wait for normal maintenance windows.
+Scouring your enterprise for vulnerabilities and configuration weaknesses is a critical aspect of managing your cyber security posture.
+With risk-based vulnerability scoring you can quickly make decisions as to what to fix immediately and what can wait for normal maintenance windows.
 Vulnerability management, as opposed to individual vulnerability assessments, is the process of managing the detection and response to findings across the entire enterprise.
-It’s an ongoing process, designed to flag new vulnerabilities across your fleet as they are detected, so any system you select should update its database of known issues in real time, and detections should be as near real time as possible.
+It’s an ongoing process, designed to flag new vulnerabilities across your fleet as they are detected.
+Any system you select should update its database of known issues in real-time, and detections should be as near real-time as possible.